 IATA has taken a collaborative approach to introducing NewGen ISS.
 Forums such as the Passenger Agency Program Global Joint Council (PAPGJC) and Agency Program Joint Councils (APJCs) have enabled IATA’s travel agent partners to contribute to the development of NewGen ISS.
 In particular, a joint agent and airline working group cooperated to develop a proposal for Remittance Holding Capacity that promotes safer selling while taking into account both travel agent and airline concerns.

-In November 2017, the Passenger Agency Conference (PAConf) will vote on a Resolution covering Remittance Holding Capacity, per the outcomes of the joint working group, as well as the changes related to accreditation and IATA EasyPay adopted by PAConf in 2016.
-If adopted, the Resolution will become effective March 1, 2018 and will be progressively rolled out across all BSPs.
+In November 2017, the Passenger Agency Conference (PAConf) voted on a new Resolution covering Remittance Holding Capacity, as well as the accreditation and IATA EasyPay provisions adopted by PAConf in 2016.
+The Resolution will become effective March 1, 2018 and will be progressively rolled out across all BSPs.

-In preparation for this roll-out, IATA is running pilots in a limited number of markets of the NewGen ISS components during the 2nd half of 2017, but without enforcement of RHC.
+In preparation for this roll-out, IATA is running pilots in a limited number of markets of the NewGen ISS components during the 2nd half of 2017 and early 2018, but without enforcement of RHC.

 In addition, the Resolution text incorporates provisions related to Transparency in Payments, a new industry initiative.
 TIP reveals the different costs associated with each form of payment.
 As it stands, airlines only see the settlement cost after the fact, if at all.
 No form of payment is barred by TIP but agents can only use those forms to which an airline has previously given consent.
-Importantly, TIP allows agents to use their own credit cards if an airline approves, previously not supported by Resolution 890.
+Importantly, TIP allows agents to use their own credit cards if an airline approves.